Do you sweat when you’re nervous?

 Stress sweat comes from nervous excitement.
 It usually hits you all at once.
 When something excites or scares you, your body releases stress hormones (adrenaline and cortisol).
 They set your heart to pounding.
 And when they tell those eccrine glands to get busy, they also alert other glands: the apocrine glands.

-Located in your armpits and crotch, the apocrine glands react instantly.
+The apocrine glands react instantly.
 Before long, you may feel drenched.
-This is because the sweat in these glands is only 80 percent water and 20 percent fat and protein.
+This is because the sweat in these glands is only 80% water and 20 percent fat and protein.

 What can you do about it?

 Nervous sweating now and then is just a fact of life for everyone.
 So if possible, don’t sweat it.
 Accept sweat with humor.
-When you know you’re going into battle—er, that meeting—here are some tips for preparing:
+When you know you’re going to be in public, here are some tips for preparing: